thasso/pyjip/docs/source/tools_and_pipelines.rst

     echo "OUTPUT: ${output}"
     echo "BOOLEAN? ${boolean|arg("yes")|else("no")}"

-A single JIP tools always has a set of options (see :class:`~jip.options.Options` for the underlying API).
+A single JIP tool always has a set of options (see :class:`~jip.options.Options` for the underlying API).
 The options are divided into three groups: